tertek/tertek.github.io/_posts/2025-03-31-setup-stable-diffusion-locally.md

 ![NVIDIA CUDA Matrix](/img/stable-diffusion/nvidia-cuda-matrix.png)

 As we can see, CUDA 12.6 is available for Ubuntu 24.06 - yeay!
-If this would not be the case, we would will need to check the CUDA Matrix for versions 12.4 and then 11.8.
+If this would not be the case, we will need to check the CUDA Matrix for versions 12.4 and then 11.8.

 #### Install CUDA Toolkit